digitalcraftsman/hugo-type-theme/README.md

 Have you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-type-theme/issues) to let me know.
 Or make directly a [pull request](//github.com/digitalcraftsman/hugo-type-theme/pulls).

+Please create a separate branch for each pull request

 ## License

 This theme is released under the MIT license.
 For more information read the [license](https://github.com/digitalcraftsman/hugo-type-theme/blob/master/LICENSE.md).

-## Acknowledgement
+## Acknowledgements

+Thanks to

+- [Rohan Chandra](https://github.com/rohanchandra) for creating the original theme
-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.